Edited by: Keri Stooksbury

 Piggybacking on the priorities topic, renting a car is a hot topic.

 I, personally, always rent a car when traveling to Orlando, mostly because for convenience since we tend to be heavy packers and have lots of luggage with us, but also for flexibility — especially with 2 kids in car seats.

 However, I know plenty of people who come to Orlando and never rent a car and love it.
-If you are staying at a Walt Disney Resort you can take advantage of Disney’s Magical Express airport shuttle and complimentary park transportation.

 By not renting a car you can also avoid parking fees at some of the resorts and daily parking at the parks.